eladrich/pyrallis/docs/api.md

 > Returns

-A wrapped function, where the first argument is implicitly initialized from the ArgumentParser.
+A wrapped function, where the first argument is implicitly initialized with pyrallis.

 > Example
 === "@pyrallis.wrap"